TProver/atelierb-resources/docs/12-files-architecture.md

 > **category**\***tool**\***parameter name**: *value*

 There are several AtelierB files:
-- at Atelier B level: defined for all projects - located at [Installation Directory](#installation-directory)
+- at Atelier B level: defined for all projects - located in [Installation Directory](#installation-directory)
 - at project level: defined for project, overload projects parameters - located in the *bdp* directory of the project.

 Example of AtelierB file (partial):